bhagyashriyogeshpatil/sudoku-game/README.md

 - **GitPod** Used as an Integrated Development Environment for building this website.
 - **<a href="http://www.draw.io">Draw.io</a>** Used for flow charts.
 - **<a href="https://pep8ci.herokuapp.com/">CI Python Linter</a>** Used for validation
+- **<a href="https://pypi.org/project/black/ ">Python Black Package</a>** Used for formating the code, which is python code formatter compliant with Pep8 guidelines

 **Languages Used**
 - Python